alconley/Eventbuilder/README.md

 ### Running

-Make sure you are using the latest version of stable rust by running `rustup update`.
+Make sure you are using the latest version of stable rust by running `rustup update && cargo update`.

 `cargo run --release`